laic-ufmg/GSGP-Red/README.md

-# GSGP3
+# GSGP-Red
-Geometric Semantic Genetic Programming with Pruned Programs
+Geometric Semantic Genetic Programming with Reduced trees

 ## Description
 This project is an extension of the GSGP Java implementation first presented at [https://github.com/luizvbo/gsgp-gd](https://github.com/luizvbo/gsgp-gd).
 Some parts of the code are reworked to make it more clear and intuitive.
-Also, in order to greatly reduce the size of the solutions, the workflow of GSGP3 has been included in its respective implementation.
+Also, in order to greatly reduce the size of the solutions, the workflow of GSGP-Red has been included in its respective implementation.

 ## Repository contents
 * _experiments_: parameter files for each implementation.
-* _gsgp_ and _gsgp3_: algorithm implementations in Java.
+* _gsgp_ and _gsgp-red_: algorithm implementations in Java.
 * _scripts_: miscellaneous scripts, mostly used for extended analysis of results.
-* *execute_gsgp.py* and *execute_gsgp3.py*: customizable execution scripts.
+* *execute_gsgp.py* and *execute_gsgp-red.py*: customizable execution scripts.

 ## Datasets